-Although the area is relatively small, it is jammed with personal effects, including scripts from "I Love Lucy", costumes, and various other items.
-A large screen TV in the center of the exhibit provides clips from some of I Love Lucy's most memorable moments.
-There is also a series of Trivia games that you can play as well.
+Lucille Ball, America's most beloved comedienne, is remembered in this nostalgic, and entertaining tribute to her life and career.
+Although the area is relatively small, it is jammed with personal effects, including scripts from I Love Lucy, costumes, and various other items.
+A large screen TV in the center of the exhibit runs clips from some of I Love Lucy's most memorable moments.
+There is also a series of trivia games available to play.

 - Hard Rock Hotel to host wine riffs event - A five-course dinner from the hotel's chefs is paired with wines and music.

 - "The Purge: Anarchy" to be Halloween Horror Nights Street Experience - Set in the future, the government allows 12 hours every year where all crime is legal, in an effort to keep crime rates below one percent the rest of the year.
 Citizens must try to survive the night.

 - Syfy's "Face Off" comes to Halloween Horror Nights at Universal Orlando - Syfy's Face Off comes to life at Halloween Horror Nights as a terrifying new street experience with characters created by some of Hollywood's most talented Special effects makeup artists!